sheepiroth1/hello_world/README.md

 # hello_world
-a simple cpp code that outputs time and the text "hello_world" to a file specified in the command line arg
+a simple cpp code that outputs time and the text "hello_world" to a file specified in the command line arg. useful for testing scripts or code that runs another binary

 # compile
 ## Windows